Vlahaka/The-T.N.C.-Theseus/Theseus.md

 “Pick a spot for us.
 I’ll hit the coffee machine.
 You want one too, I assume?”

 “Yes, sir.
 I’d appreciate a mug of coffee,” *she replied quickly, already moving toward the empty table with a practiced step.*

+*At the coffee machine, Radek and Haraldson kept quiet—a strategic silence between them, not born of fatigue or disinterest, but of intention.
+They were scanning the cantina, ears tuned to the undercurrent of gossip and murmured speculation.
+It wasn’t curiosity—it was reconnaissance.
+The mood of a ship, after all, could be taken better from whispers than from reports.*

+*As Radek poured steaming coffee into two metal mugs, he caught fragments of a hushed exchange at a table just a few meters to the left—four marines hunched close, heads low.*

+"I’m telling you, the ORF is planning revenge on the TSU for losing the w—" *One of them was abruptly cut off by the marine across from him.*
+"The Outer Ring Factions are humans too," *he said sharply.* "They deserve a place in the damn solar system.
+It’s big enough for all of us."

+*Haraldson met Radek’s gaze.
+A single glance.
+A slight nod.
+The kind of subtle exchange that signaled agreement: the marine’s logic was... difficult to argue with.*

+*Radek took a metal tray from the stack nearby and placed three coffee mugs side by side.*
+“I’ll go with these to the table.
+You bring some sandwiches—or whatever they’ve got,” *he said over his shoulder.*

+*Haraldson growled something unintelligible in response, the kind of grumble that walked the line between mock annoyance and affection.
+Radek smirked, balancing the tray as he made his way through the cantina*.

+*As he walked carefully between the tables, another low conversation caught his attention—this time between two medical staff seated near the corner bulkhead.*

+“I was with Seahorse yesterday,” *one of the doctors murmured, cheeks flushing pink*.
+“And I must say, I’m not disappointed.”

+“Really?” *the other blinked, clearly surprised.* “I heard from a solid source he’s crushing hard on his lead.”

+*Radek arched an eyebrow but didn’t slow his pace.
+As curious as he was about this girly gossip, his mission was clear.
+He reached Kovarik’s table and lowered the tray gently, setting the mugs down one by one without spilling a drop.*

+“What’s on your mind?” *Radek asked gently, noticing Kovarik staring into a fixed point.*

+*She didn’t look at him when she spoke.*
+“Sir… do you remember?
+Thirteen years ago, the final minutes of the Sol War?”
+*Her voice softened, the edges tinged with something between nostalgia and unease.*
+“When we had our guns locked on the Neptunic Militia fighters… I still remember your voice, steady over the radio, keeping us calm.
+All of us, finger on the trigger, and you kept saying—‘Do not fire unless fired upon.
+Wait.
+Wait.’
+Over and over.”

+*Radek paused, his mug halfway to his lips.
+The memory hit him like a brief static charge*.
+“Ah... yeah.
+I remember.
+Why bring that up now?”

+“Bring what up?” *Haraldson’s voice cut in casually as he was taking a seat the table, placing a tray of sandwiches down with a familiar thud.
+He glanced between them, sensing something deeper had just passed beneath the surface.*

+“Well,” *Radek said, looping Haraldson into the moment,* “our young squadron lead is feeling a bit nostalgic about the final minutes of the Sol War.”

+“Ah… I see,” *Haraldson nodded as he slid into his seat, picking up on the weight in the air*.
+“What about it, Kovarik?”

+*She stared into her coffee for a moment, then looked up, eyes steady*.
+“I wanted to say… back then, I wanted to kill every last one of those bastards.
+Personally.”
+*Her expression shifted—nostalgia giving way to the ghost of old rage, then cooling into blank calm*.
+“But now… I keep trying to summon that same fire toward the ORF, and it’s just not there anymore.
+I don’t feel it.
+Not like I used to.”

+*Radek shifted his gaze to Haraldson—an unspoken cue that this part of the conversation was the XO’s domain.*

+*Catching the signal, Haraldson cleared his throat and leaned forward slightly.*
+"Listen, Rhea," *he began, voice steady but softened*, "we’re all soldiers here.
+We follow orders.
+Even those guys in the Sol War... they were just following theirs."
+*He looked down at his coffee mug, the steam swirling like faint ghosts of memory.*
+"We all carry skeletons," *he said, more quietly now*.
+"That’s the life we signed up for.
+A soldier’s life.
+We live with it."
+*Then he raised his eyes to meet hers.*
+"The fact that your thirst for vengeance is gone—it doesn’t make you weak.
+It means you’ve learned to live again."